 harassing the volunteer coordinator some persistence, I scored a spot on the Help Refugees distribution team.
 But first I got assigned to the Calais Jungle clean-up crew.
-The clean-up crew was in charge of cleaning the Calais Jungle and ensuring the camp’s water source wasn’t contaminated.
-We were driven to camp in the Help Refugees van by Johnny – an older guy who looked like a cast member from Sons of Anarchy and seemed to be doing nothing, except sitting and watching others work.
+The crew was in charge of cleaning the Calais Jungle and ensuring the camp’s water source wasn’t contaminated.
+We were driven to camp in the Help Refugees van by Johnny, an older guy who looked like a cast member from Sons of Anarchy and seemed to be doing nothing all day, except sitting and watching others work.
 The van only had four actual seats, so three people sat on the floor.
 Above the passenger windshield was a sign to inspire the volunteers: “You can’t help everyone but you can help someone.”

 When we couldn’t find the lake, which we had been instructed to clean up around, we settled on cleaning the area outside of Jungle Books and the Eritrean Church.
 We weren’t alone in our clean-up efforts: A group of Eritreans walked out of church, wordlessly grabbed gloves and trash bags, and helped us pick up trash.
 I had seen some of the Eritrean women walking around the camp, wearing headscarves, and had assumed them to be Muslim.
 It was interesting to find these women wore the same headscarves to their church service as hijabi Muslim women do.